-Bumble bees are social insects that pollinate crops and plants.
+Bumblebees are social insects that pollinate crops and plants.
 They can pollinate significantly faster than honey bees and cannot survive without flowering plants and trees.
 Their hives are usually located underground and much smaller than honey bee hives.
-Unlike in honey bees, a bumble bees sting lacks barbs, so the bee can sting repeatedly without injuring itself.
-However, a bumble bee will usually only sting to defend their nest.
+Unlike in honey bees, the stinger of a bumblebee lacks barbs, so the bee can sting repeatedly without injuring itself.
+However, a bumblebee will usually only sting to defend its nest.

 What we do